 This fat burning Honeydew Mojito Infused Water is perfect before, during and after a workout.
 It’s packed with vitamin C to keep your metabolism going strong.
 In addition, the mint will help cool you down after a hot workout.

-The sweetness of the honeydew is perfectly balanced with the cool burst of the mint, making Honeydew Mojito Workout Water one of my favorite drinks on hot days.
+The sweetness of the honeydew is perfectly balanced with the cool burst of the mint, making Honeydew Mojito Infused Water one of my favorite infused water drinks on hot days.

 Makes 4 liters of Honeydew Mojito Infused Water (refill 2-4 times).

 - ¼ cup fresh mint